uglykidmat/geonames-vue/README.md

 "Reverse/Geocoding Webservices": this repository contains the Geonames front-end part, built on a VueJS 3.3 + Vite 5.0 base.

-Very early alpha version, made by a stagios who does know know anything about Vue.js and frontend in general.
+Very early alpha version, made by a stagios who does not know anything about Vue.js and frontend in general.

 ## Schema